Coronavirus restrictions in Madrid, Catalonia, Andalusia, Galicia and the rest of the CCAA - BCFocus

 Andalusia

-– In Andalusia, there is no longer a curfew or perimeter closure, but municipalities with more than 5,000 inhabitants will be closed with an incidence of more than 1,000 cases per 100,000 inhabitants.
-In small municipalities there will be a specific assessment.
+– In Andalusia, there is no longer a curfew or perimeter closure, but municipalities with more than 5,000 inhabitants with an incidence of more than 1,000 cases per 100,000 inhabitants will be closed (this will not be the case in Montefrío , Granada, where the TSJA decided not to authorize the closure of the perimeter).

 – The region, which is in phase 1 of its transition plan to normality, allows the hotel industry to open until midnight, with a maximum of eight people per table inside and 10 outside .